fmontesi/cp2016/exam/README.md

 - `findAll`:
   * If the same word appears more than once in the same file, then there should be a Result for each occurrence (even if the occurrences are on the same line).
   * Parameter `word` is never a sentence: it does not contain whitespaces (spaces, tabs, newlines, more specifically the `\s` class in regular expressions in Java) but may contain punctuation.
   * The word must be an exact match: it is case-sensitive and may contain punctuation.
-So, for example: "hi," is not a valid occurrence of "hi"; "hi," is a valid occurrence of "hi,"; ".hi" is a valid occurrence of ".hi" but not "hi".
+So, for example: "hi," is not a valid occurrence of "hi"; "hi," is a valid occurrence of "hi,"; ".hi" is a valid occurrence of ".hi" but not "hi"; "word-word" is a valid instance of "word-word", and therefore it cannot count for "word".
 This does not mean that the word is necessarily between whitespaces, for example it could appear at the beginning or end of a file.

 - `stats`:
   * If multiple words are the least frequently appearing (or the most frequently appearing), you can return any one of them in `leastFrequent` (respectively `mostFrequent`).